jpwrobinson/OpenDerby/3_how_to_run_derby.md

 ### How to run a research derby?

+Here are our recommendations for running your own Open Derby.

+Remember, the Derby should be adapted for you and your collaborators' research needs - do you code in R or Python?
+Do you want to share write access on Github or submit pull requests?
+Do you want to have a 'pressure-cooker' Derby (e.g. 24 hours intensive) or work over a full semester for course credit?

+We've written a **[checklist](/7_derby_checklist_template.md)** for new Derby groups.
+Try and meet our suggested objectives to keep your science open and reproducible at every stage.

+***

 #### 1. First meeting, hypothesis, and Github

 First, find a group of excited researchers (i.e. graduate students, post-docs, PIs) and meet to discuss research question possibilities and access to open data sets.